pfist/hiei.js/README.md

 # hiei
-A tiny bot framework for discord.js
+A tiny bot framework for discord.js.
+Get started quickly with [Jagan](https://github.com/pfist/jagan).

 > 🐉 Hiei is under active development and may change significantly at any time.
 Proceed with caution!